Neptune

 Atmosphere of Neptune

-Neptune has very dynamic weather with extreme storms and wind speeds reaching at 2,200 km/h.
+Neptune has very dynamic Weather with extreme storms and wind speeds reaching at 2,200 km/h.
 When voyager 2 photographed the planet during the flyby, it captured a great storm known as “The Great Dark Spot”.
 This storm is big enough that our Earth can fit inside it.
 Uranus gets the energy directly from its interior to power the storms, unlike the Earth which gets its energy from the Sun to power storms.

 Composition of Neptune